lilygoose89/coco/_drafts/a-totally-objective-and-not-at-all-biased-review-of-facebook-groups-for-digital-nomads-in-chiang-mai.md

 While the networking opportunities are tremendous and you can tap into a wealth of highly relevant knowledge an experience, do know that noob-trolling is likely.
 Before posting in this group, check Google, or you'll bring great shame upon your house.
 The admins and moderators seem to have stepped it up of late, but beware the comments can get gnarly from time to time.

-Most posts in this group fall under the categories of "how to digital nomad," "
+Most posts in this group fall under the categories of "how to digital nomad," "what condo should I live in," and visa questions and gripes, but&nbsp;

 Posts need to be approved by an admin before they go up which usually happens within a day, but it's not the best for urgent questions.
 If you make use of the search function though, there's tons of great answers which have been provided over the years.